gkatsanos/platform-react-challenge/README.md

 It was a small challenge to derive the UX by reading the technical challenge Readme (without some rough sketches).
 I took some liberties in the design and UX, but I hope it's still in line with the expectations.
 I did not use Modal dialogs for example.
 I also did not implement the breed list view as I thought it would be more interesting to focus on the cat detail view and the favorites functionality.

-I would have also included Component testing and/or Cypress e2e testing.
 I would have also liked to implement a better error handling mechanism (like a toast message) for the API calls.